universalit7/Automation1/README.md

 # Automation1
-This is my first commit for automation jenkins
+This is my first github commited